- Things You Should Know

 - Print Specs

-These spot gloss business cards with subtle high gloss elements on a coated 16pt card stock are the perfect touch of luxury your branding needs.
-Spot the difference with the flick of your wrist as the shimmering gloss highlights contrast against the low luster card stock and never go unnoticed during the ritual of the business card exchange.
+These spot gloss business cards with subtle high gloss elements printed coated 16pt card stock are the perfect touch of luxury your brand needs.
+With any movement the shimmering gloss highlights catch light and contrast against the matte card stock so you business card never goes unnoticed.

-Unlike a flood UV gloss where we cover the entire card with this coating, spot gloss - also known as spot UV - is applied on selected areas on top of your full color artwork.
-Feature specific elements of your designs, overlay a unique pattern or put secret messages on your design that you can read when the spot gloss captures light.
-Adding spot gloss to your business cards is not just a great design feature, it can also act as a security feature preventing easy duplication of limited edition or high-value items like membership cards.
+Unlike a flood UV gloss where we cover the entire card with this coating, spot gloss also known as spot UV or spot varnish is applied on selected areas of your card.
+Feature specific elements of your designs, overlay a unique pattern or put secret messages that become visible when the light catches.

 Spot gloss business cards are printed with soy inks in full color on thick 16 point coated stock for a substantial stiffness on an offset press utilizing stochastic screen technology for high-quality photographic reproduction of your designs.
 In a final step, the spot gloss layer is carefully applied to the desired areas on your business cards.